-- The Village finished the year with a \$406,098 surplus against a budgeted surplus of \$158,993.
-Increased income tax was the primary reason for this difference. - Due to the COVID-19 emergency, the Village Center was closed for a small portion of the fiscal year.
-This did not have a material result on overall revenues and expenses for FY 2022. - The office space in the Village-owned property at 4602 North Park Avenue was leased for most of the fiscal year.
-Rental revenue is anticipated to continue for FY 2023 as the lease has been extended. - On an accrual basis, and adjusted for depreciation, the Village finished the year with a change in net position of \$951,856 compared to \$456,206 in the previous year. - Net position available for appropriation at the end of the year amounted to \$6,252,935.
-Fund balances committed for specific purposes by the Village Council amounted to \$12,658.
+- The Village finished the year with a \$230,549 surplus against a budgeted surplus of \$275,355.
+Increased intergovernmental and interest income was the primary reason for this difference. - The office space in the Village-owned property at 4602 North Park Avenue was leased for the entire fiscal year.
+Rental revenue is anticipated to continue for FY 2024 as the lease has been extended. - On an accrual basis, and adjusted for depreciation, the Village finished the year with a change in net position of (\$65,533) compared to \$951,856 in the previous year. - Net position available for appropriation at the end of the year amounted to \$3,146,521.
+Fund balances committed for specific purposes by the Village Council amounted to \$13,086.